Syllabus for January 2016

 Satisfactory completion of the above requirements is sufficient for an A- in the course.
 Exceeding the requirements, or exceptional implementation of the requirements is sufficient for an A. All other cases will be graded using the following breakdown.

 The short assignments will be presented in class.
-The project must be on display during the final two days of the semester.
+The project must be on display during the final day of the semester.
 The portfolio and group project report are due on the last day of the semester.
 There is no late policy.

 Daily Topics and Readings